JoeCianflone/dotfiles/README.md

 ## Step 3: Manual Stuff

 The OBS settings are going to need to be imported manually, there's no way to do that via the CLI.
+Also stream keys are ignored and not saved out (for obvious reasons).
+You'll need to regenerate them and add them into OBS manually too.